The Right Divorce Team Makes All the Difference

 The divorce coach’s role is to facilitate respectful communication between you and your spouse.
 Separation can be very stressful emotionally.
 Uncontrolled emotions and recriminations can be an impediment to a good settlement.
 The coach will make sure that each of you hears the other and that you move past hurt and blame.

-Your collaborative attorneys will help you negotiate the legal aspects of a settlement.
-They may not represent you in a lawsuit involving support, custody, or the division of property.
+Your collaborative divorce attorney will help you negotiate the legal aspects of a settlement.
+He or she may not represent you in a lawsuit involving support, custody, or the division of property.

 Key Features of the Collaborative Approach